Jan Poštulka

-Jan Poštulka (born 9 March 1949) is a Czech football coach and ex-football player.

-Poštulka was a goalkeeper of the Czechoslovak teams Sparta Prague and Bohemians Prague.
+Jan Poštulka (born 9 March 1949) is a Czech former football player and later coach.
+He played as a goalkeeper for Czechoslovak teams Sparta Prague and Bohemians Prague.
 As a head coach, he enjoyed his greatest success in Central America (Champion of Central America, Champion of Costa Rica, Guatemala Cup Winner, LG Cup Winner) where he worked in the 1990s with the L.D.Alajuelense.
 As a coach, he spent some years with Sparta Prague.
+He managed FC Banants Yerevan to victory in the 2007 Armenian Cup.